gaogaotiantian/viztracer/docs/source/concurrency.rst

 VizTracer has a simple instrumentation for all the third party libraries to integrate VizTracer to their multi process code.

-First, your main process has to be exeucted by ``viztracer``.
+First, your main process has to be executed by ``viztracer``.
 Inline VizTracer won't work.
 In your program, you need ``get_tracer().init_kwargs``, which is a ``Dict`` that can be easily serializable with ``pickle`` or other libraries.

 Then, pass this argument to your sub-process, and instantiate a VizTracer object with it